fmw/vix/README.rst

 `Vixu.com`_ is happy to set up a free demo account for you in return for your feedback (use the contact information below to get in touch).

-Vix has the following dependencies: `Leiningen`_, `ClojureScript`_ and `CouchDB`_.
+Vix requires a working Java environment with `Leiningen`_ and `CouchDB`_ installed.
 The compiler for the Soy templates is a separate download that you can find here: `download Soy`_.
-For production use you also need an application server like `Apache Tomcat`_, but for testing and development you just need a working Java environment.
+The other dependencies are installed through Leiningen.
+For production use you also need an application server like `Apache Tomcat`_, but for testing and development you can launch a simple server using the Ring plugin for Leiningen.

 This is the sequence of commands used to install Vix on a clean Ubuntu 12.04 LTS installation (if you already installed some of the